Langley and Abbotsford pro-life groups join forces and reveal plans to expand their services

 Bishop Bolen stresses dialogue in addressing mining concerns

-Bishop Don Bolen of Saskatoon, the chairman of the CCCB's justice and peace commission, addresses a symposium on mining at Saint Paul University.
+Bishop Don Bolen of Saskatoon, the chairman of the CCCB's justice and

 At the "Mining: We must talk" symposium in Ottawa on Nov.
 19, Bishop Don Bolen of Saskatoon stressed the importance of dialogue in addressing problems Canadian companies cause in the global south.
 For full story see The B.C.
 Catholic website.